gcarreno/cobra-cli-ng/README.md

 Alas, the more I used it, but mostly, the more I investigated about less simple usage of [cobra](https://github.com/spf13/cobra) and [viper](https://github.com/spf13/viper), the more I had to customize the current output of [cobra-cli](https://github.com/spf13/cobra-cli).

-I recognize this is a me **problem**.
-But since I'm a programmer, I do have the tools to make it betters.
+I recognize this is a **me** problem.
+But since I'm a programmer, I do have the means/tools to make it better.
 For me, and for anyone that has felt the same limitations and sees my work as an improvement.

-Also, the original project has been inactive for about two years as of July of 2025.
+Also, the original project has been inactive for about two years as of July of 2025 hence my choice to make a new tool and not just contribute to the original.

 ## Differences/Updates

 One of the things that frustrated me was the fact that with the original `init` command we could specify a path: `init [path]`.
 This would create the appropriate folder, or folders, we specified.
-But then, it would make use `cd` to that new path in order to add any new commands.
+But then, it would make use change to that new path in order to add any new commands.
 It wasn't aware of the path we just asked it to start our project in.

 With that in mind, I decided to have a file called `cobra-cli-ng.json`, track all the _projects_ we can ask the command to initialize.
 This of course implies we get one or more commands that do not exists in the original `cobra-cli` implementation.
 You can look at the `cobra-cli-ng.json` file as any other `JSON` file created by a package manager.
+I would strongly advise you to include it in your source versioning system.

 The other thing that I noticed was the fact that the code that was created is a bit simplistic and narrow minded.

 For example: It assumes we don't want to use `RunE` and `PreRunE`.
-These are a good choice if you want to validate your flags and your arguments and if something is wrong, have `cobra` print the usage.
+These are a good choices if you want to validate your flags( and your arguments ), and if something is wrong, have `cobra` print the usage.

 To mitigate this, in the future, I'll have sub-commands of `projects` to add commands to a particular project.